loxdr/Microsoft-Rewards-Automation/readme.md

 ### _The best Bing Rewards Bot_

-MSRA ( Microsoft Bing Rewards Automation ) is a fast and efficient script which can be automaticall run as a headless process each day to generate points for bing rewards
+MSRA ( Microsoft Bing Rewards Automation ) is a fast and efficient script which can be automatically run as a headless process each day to generate points for bing rewards

 - Undetectable as it spoofs useragents and performs random searches